SamuelWhitton/natural-daina/README.md

 asdf scope for output of method is base level of method statement or body (statmenet group {}) asdf examples of ! on method expression (*(s)->[A]{}->a ! [?] a = \s:a) is invalid, (*(s)->[A]{}! {[?] a = \s:a} ->a ) is invalid, ```(*(s)->[A]{[?]a = l}! {[?] l = \s:a} ->a ) is valid```
-asdf statement block blocking out scope for prologue statement, regular code and method output
+asdf statement block blocking out scope for prologue statement, regular code and method output asdf can only call one self constructor (might already be written somewhere)

 ---